 The Shangri-La Al Husn Resort & Spa is an adults-only property, welcoming guests aged 16 and above

-The resort offers the best of both worlds, boasting its own private facilities whilst also allowing access to the restaurants and facilities at the neighboring Shangri-La Barr al Jissah Resort & Spa
+The resort offers the best of both worlds, boasting its own private facilities whilst also allowing access to the restaurants and facilities at the neighbouring Shangri-La Barr al Jissah Resort & Spa

 Guests at the Shangri-La Al Husn can enjoy plenty of extra benefits, including complimentary afternoon tea, pre-dinner drinks and canapés and a selected minibar

-Whilst the resort's beach is only 100-meters long, it is very pretty
+Whilst the resort's beach is only 100-metres long, it is very pretty

 The best time to visit Oman is between November and mid-March, when the cooler air brings the mountain scenery sharply into focus and daytime temperatures average at 25°C. For the rest of the year, much of Oman is oppressively hot and hazy, particularly between May and August.